 But thank God for a certain value-added invention that uses robotic technology.
-These are called robot vacuum cleaner or simply a robot vacuum.
+These are called robot vacuum cleaners or simply robot vacuums.

-The feature-packed Roborock S6 MaxV combines vacuum and mopping functionality designed to make your life cleaning chore easier.
+"We love the Roborock S6 MaxV because this feature-packed robot combines vacuum and mopping functions, designed to make your life easier.
 It has a strong suction capable of capturing even finer dust and debris of up to 25% more powerful than the previous model no matter on hard floors or carpets.

 For convenience, you can assign the Roborock S6 MaxV to perform the cleaning task accordingly using the Roborock app, which is available for download on Google Play and AppStore.